 A suspected garage burglar who was confronted by a West Central homeowner stabbed the man in the forehead with a deer antler, police said.

 Matthew Marcotte, 53, stabbed the homeowner during an altercation in an alley Thursday night, according to witnesses.
-The homeowner told police he’d caught several prowlers in his backyard recently and saw Marcotte rummaging through an unattached garage nearby with a flashlight.
-When Marcotte emerged from the garage holding several apparent stolen items, the homeowner asked what he was doing.
+The homeowner told police he had caught several prowlers in his backyard recently and saw Marcotte rummaging through an unattached garage nearby with a flashlight.
+When Marcotte emerged from the garage holding several apparently stolen items, the homeowner asked what he was doing.

-Marcotte then dropped the property, according to the homeowner’s son, who was also present.
-A scuffle ensued, during which Marcotte allegedly plunged the antler into the homeowner’s forehead.
+Marcotte dropped the property, according to the homeowner’s son, who was also present.
+A scuffle ensued during which Marcotte plunged the antler into the homeowner’s forehead.
 Police arrived and took Marcotte into custody.

-The homeowner was alert and answering questions from the police following the attack.
+The homeowner was alert and answering questions from police following the attack.

-Marcotte faces charges of first-degree armed burglary and is being held in lieu of $10,000 bond.
+Marcotte faces charges of first-degree armed burglary and is being held in lieu of a $10,000 bond.
 According to court records, he’d been released from jail earlier this month after an arrest in September on an assault charge.
-Marcotte allegedly strangled a woman in August.
+Marcotte is accused of attempting to strangle a woman in August.